MikeHopley/ftl-ships-strategy/index.md

 However, using both bombs together enables some clever tactics.
 Sometimes you can board and Lockdown weapons at the same time, making the pilot leave in time to drop evasion.
 Before the Lockdown wears off, Stun Bomb the crew trying to break in.
 Lockdown lasts for 12 seconds and the stun lasts 15, so your crew have up to 27 seconds unmolested in the weapons room; that's enough to break 4 weapons levels.
 Your Mantis will start suffocating after about 14 seconds, and will die 15 seconds later.

-Although it's possible to break weapons in this way, it's often faster to just board immediately and kill the crew.
+Although it's possible to break weapons in this way, it's usually faster to board immediately and kill the crew.
 Use your sensor information to help decide.

 Mantis Pheromones is nice to have while you're still (mostly) boarding with two crew, but less relevant once your teleporter is full.
 Fine to keep or sell.